Question

 To access issues of the New York Times from before 1980, search for the New York Times" in the Journal Holdings tab on the library homepage.

-After you've gotten to the New York Times page, if you want to see a specific day of the paper, click "Publications."
+After you've gotten to the New York Times page, if you want to see a specific day of the paper, click "Publications" on the marquee.

 It will take you to a page with a list of 7 publications.
-Select either the "New York Times, Late Edition (East Coast)" or the "New York Times (Online)" edition.
+Select either the "New York Times, Late Edition (East Coast); New York, N.Y." or the "New York Times (Online); New York" edition.

 The next page will display the current issue.
-You can use the dropdown menus to choose a specific day's issue to view.
+Use the dropdown menus to choose a specific day to view.

 For more information